Thai Visa Checklist Logo

 Passport (original) plus copies of bio page and current visa/extension stamp

-Foreign driving licence (if converting) and copies
+Foreign driving licence and copies of front and back

 Typical process at the DLT office